nuEGil/SearchBarDemo/README.md

 The_Odyssey_of_Homer.txt

 # Wordlist
-this is an arbitrary word list that can be entered into the search bar.
+This is an arbitrary word list that can be entered into the search bar.
+The list is a starting point for some mental health keywords.

 'love', 'passion', 'faith', 'war'
 'time','seconds', 'minutes', 'days', 'weeks',